medusa-project/ideals/README.md

 ```
 127.0.0.1 ideals-host1.local
 127.0.0.1 ideals-host2.local
-# this is only used for testing data imported from "old IDEALS"
+# this is only used for testing data imported from DSpace
 127.0.0.1 ideals-uiuc.local
 ```